 - If you have had a recent eye test, but at that time your eyes looked OK and you didn’t mention any discomfort but they are now causing you concern you may not need a full eye test, just an anterior eye examination.(In England this would need to be a private appointment, the NHS will not pay your optometrist for this type of test).

 Lid Scrubs – using the traditional baby shampoo and cotton buds, or more effective specially formulated lid wipes.
-Try Blephaclean or Supranette lid wipes, both are hygienic, soothing and very easy to use.
-Blephaclean wipes are especially recommended for sticky eyes, whereas Supranettes are effective for sore, watery and/or gritty eyes.
+Try lid wipes such as Blephaclean,These are hygienic, soothing and very easy to use.

 Most bottles of eye-drops contain a preservative (an exception is Hyabak).
 The preservative in some of the cheaper types can upset the cornea, causing increased discomfort and are only effective for one month.
-Some of the more expensive drops, such as Systane contain a preservative that is kinder to the eye and is effective for up to 6 months – so more cost effective.
-Alternatively Blink minims (small plastic single-dose vials) are kindest of all as they don't need a preservative, but may seem more expensive.
+Some of the more expensive drops contain a preservative that is kinder to the eye and is effective for up to 6 months – so more cost effective.
+Alternatively small plastic single-dose vials or minims are kindest of all as they don’t need a preservative, but may seem more expensive.

-Sprays are useful for people who struggle to instil eye drops, and can be an additional measure for conveniance.
+Sprays are useful for people who struggle to instill eye drops, and can be an additional measure for convenience.

 Diet supplements – either by increasing your intake of foods containing eg zinc and omega 3′s or taking a supplement.
 It may take 3 months or more to notice any improvement in your symptoms but is worth persevering with.
 The commonest foods that contain omega 3 are Flaxseed and/or oily fish (such as tuna).